VoIPGRID/git-hooks-vg/README.md

-**git-hooks** - A tool to manage project and user Git hooks for multiple git repositories.
+**git-hooks-vg** - A tool to manage project and user Git hooks for multiple git repositories.

-git-hooks lets hooks be installed inside git repositories and users home directory.
+git-hooks-vg lets hooks be installed inside git repositories and users home directory.
-When a hook is called by `git`, git-hooks will check each of these locations for the hooks to run.
+When a hook is called by `git`, git-hooks-vg will check each of these locations for the hooks to run.

 Install